-TRUTH: This is wrong because a good quality flexible couplings may be built to withstand much more misalignment than what is good for your connected machines, see in terms of the vibration and other forces created.
+TRUTH: This is wrong because good quality flexible couplings may be built to withstand much more misalignment than what is good for your connected machines, in terms of the vibration and other forces created.
 Bearings and seals will wear out and fail faster than a highly misalignment-tolerant coupling.
 The reason for this “extra misalignment capacity” in flex couplings is that they may need to withstand significant positional changes resulting from thermal growth or dynamic load shifts.
 This lets you misalign machines to “cold alignment” targets.

 MYTH: “All Soft Foot can be corrected by proper shimming.”

 TRUTH: Soft Foot is Machine Frame Distortion.
 This can be caused by problems easily fixable by shimming (like a short foot or missing shims); but it can also result from pipe strain, which can only be properly fixed by correcting the piping position and interface with the machine.
 A good laser system with a pipe strain measuring feature or positional change monitoring capability is the best way to detect and measure the effects of pipe strain.